- Best Practices ●

 Because the design has left out the quiet zone, the scanner can’t differentiate between the graphic and the QR Code.

 Solution: Make sure to always leave enough space for the quiet zone.
-The ideal size would be if the quiet zone is, at minimum, four times larger than the width of your QR Code modules.
+The ideal size is for the quiet zone to be, at minimum, four times larger than the width of your QR Code modules.

 The modules are the black pixels that make up the QR Code—but they can also appear in color on customized QR Codes.
 The more data you add to a QR Code, the smaller those pixels become.
 Nevertheless, this isn’t a reason to reduce the quiet zone perimeter to compensate.